zavoloklom/dnd-flavored-markdown/content/en.md

 - In advance, Günter swaps shifts with a day guard, cleans the tower, and prepares to propose to Maria at sunset.
 - Maria heads for the tower, but when she spots Rosa returning to town, she detours into the Abandoned District to avoid her.
-- At [the old well](#), Maria notices a strange smell.
+- At [the old well](#town-map), Maria notices a strange smell.
 She steps closer, and the starving spiders drag her down.
   Trying to fend them off with a spell, she collapses the old masonry and the shaft caves in.
 - Günter waits for Maria, grows anxious, but doesn’t abandon his post.
 - **[Gaston](#)** arrives in town, searching for a casket that Peter and Boshir were supposed to deliver.
-That night he tries to reach [the cove by the sea (number 11 on the map)](#san-soprigal-map), but sailors spot him, and he retreats.
+That night he tries to reach [the cove by the sea (label 11 on the map)](#town-map), but sailors spot him, and he retreats.

 ## Maria Is Reported Missing